-Present your website content in a meaningful order
+Present content in a meaningful order.

 The meaning of content on your website relies on the order you present it.
 For example, in English we read from left to right and read a left-hand column before a right-hand column.
-Present the content on your website in an order that your users can understand.

 Ensuring you present your content in a meaningful sequence is a wide-ranging part of web accessibility.
 It applies to all elements of all pages, so is as big or as small a task as your website.